rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 (in millions)

 We need to ask ourselves whether the year has any influence on the problem at hand.
-Our task is to examine the connection between the R&D budget and the profit, and we are not interested in the year.
-Although in a different problem, we may be interested in discovering any association between the year and the profit, and we may even identify one.
-However, for now, we are solely interested in the R&D budget and the profit.
-Therefore, we will only consider these two features, and our data should appear as follows --
+Our task is to examine the connection between the R&D budget and profit, and we are not interested in the year.
+Although, in a different problem, we might be interested in discovering any association between the year and profit, and we may even identify one.
+However, for now, our focus is solely on the R&D budget and profit.
+Therefore, we will only consider these two features, and our data should be presented as follows. --

 | Amount Spent on R&D | Annual Profit  |
 |------------|-------------|